Gobinath24/Gobinath24/README.md

 #### Design and Developer

 ### Hi there 👋, Gobinath
-I'm Gobinath from India, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React, as well as work in Figma.
-I also enjoy wireframing the thig that need to be built.
+I'm Gobinath from India, and I do content Development.
+I really enjoy learning languages and frameworks like React.
+I also enjoy building real world Application.

 ## Skills and Experience:
 💻 HTML, CSS, Javascript